 Online Health Impact Assessment Toolkit will assist in community planning

-The Tri-County Regional Planning Commission (TCRPC), the Ingham County Health Department and the Michigan State University (MSU) School of Planning, Design and Construction are pleased to announce a new online mapping and analysis tool.
+The Tri-County Regional Planning Commission (TCRPC), the Ingham County Health Department and the Michigan State University (MSU) School of Planning, Design and Construction are pleased to announce a new, free online mapping and analysis tool.

 CONTACT: Harmony Gmazel, Tri-County Regional Planning Commission, firstname.lastname@example.org, 517-393-0342; Mike Thomas, MSU School of Planning, Design and Construction, email@example.com, 517-332-2986; or Janine Sinno Janoudi, Ingham County Health Department, firstname.lastname@example.org, 517-887-4664